McManford/UnrealCardanoPlugin/README.md

 ﻿# CardanoPlugin

 A prototype plugin for integrating Cardano with Unreal Engine.
 This project is currently in an early development stage and aims to provide wallet and transaction functionalities.
-Can be used for potential token and NFT related projects within unreal engine.
+Can be used for potential token and NFT related projects within Unreal Engine.

 ## Features